zyl910/VectorTraits/README.md

 Shuffle_AcceleratedTypes:       SByte, Byte, Int16, UInt16, Int32, UInt32, Int64, UInt64, Single, Double        # (00007FE0)
 ```

-Note: The text before `Vectors.Instance` is the environment information output by `TraitsOutput.OutputEnvironment`.
+Note: The text before `Vectors.BaseInstance` is the environment information output by `TraitsOutput.OutputEnvironment`.
 OutputEnvironment`.
 The text starting from `src` is the main code of the example.
 Since the CPU supports the X86 Avx2 instruction set, `Vector<byte>.Count` is 32(256bit), and `Vectors.Instance` is `VectorTraits256Avx2`.

-#### `.NET7.0` on Arm
+#### `.NET8.0` on Arm
 Program: `VectorTraits.Sample`

 ```